wax-office-of-inspector-general/wax-developer/docs/dapp-development/smart-contract-quickstart/dapp_account.md

 - **Owner Key:** Required.
 This is the primary public key, with full permissions and complete control.
 In a production account, you should never give this out for most transactions.
 This key has a private/public key record in your local wallet.
 - **Active Key:** Optional.
 This is a secondary key, which can be changed by the Owner key.
 It requires an additional private/public key pair listed in your local wallet.
 In production, use this key to vote, send, and receive transactions.

 To create an account for your smart contract, you'll need to create a public and private key pair from your local development wallet.
-You can do this using your wallet's <span class="codeSample">create_key</span> command:
+You can do this using your wallet's `create_key` command:

 <strong>Note:</strong> Your wallet must be opened and unlocked to create your keys.
 {: .label .label-yellow }